Acupuncture for Perimenopause in Portland: A Chinese Medicine Perspective

 Yin and Yang

 In Chinese medicine, living beings are comprised of yin and yang.
 Yin is everything that you can weigh: the body itself, blood, fluids, bones.
-Yang is what gives that body life—it is warmth, movement, metabolism, the mysterious force that holds body parts in their proper places, the animating force that makes us alive.
+Yang is what gives that body life—it is warmth, movement, metabolism, the mysterious capacities that hold body parts in their proper places, the animating force that makes us alive.
 Yin is substance and yang is function.
-As acupuncturists and Chinese medicine practitioners, we are always trying to assess the state of yin and yang and to bring them back into balance—this is health.
+As acupuncturists and Chinese medicine practitioners, we are always trying to assess the state of yin and yang in our patients’ bodies and to bring them back into balance.
+Yin and yang in balance is health.

 When yin and yang come out of balance, yin becomes heavy, cold, sinking, leaking, while yang becomes unruly, flares, rises, burns.
 It is helpful to imagine a pot of soup cooking over a fire.
-We want to keep the fire (yang) underneath the pot so that it warms the ingredients (yin), breaks them down, transforms them—this is metabolism, digestion, life itself.
-When yin and yang separate, and they stop working together, things become chaotic and less functional.
-Yin sinks and is cold and inert, and yang flares out of control, often causing destruction.
+We want to keep the fire (yang) underneath the pot so that it warms the ingredients (yin), breaks them down and transforms them.
+This process in the soup pot is cooking and transformation; in the body it is is metabolism, digestion, and ultimately the basis for life.
+When yin and yang separate and they stop working together, things become chaotic and less functional.
+Yin sinks and is inert, and yang flares out of control, often causing destruction.
 When yin and yang separate in the body, this is said to be death.

 Perimenopause Through a Chinese Medicine Lens

 Perimenopause is an important and often intense transition in which yin and yang naturally start to come out of balance.
-Hormones don't exist as a concept in classical Chinese medicine, but the substances they're made of—fats, thick fluids, essence—are fundamentally yin in nature.
+Hormones don't exist as a true concept in classical Chinese medicine, but the substances they're made of and swim in—fats, thick fluids, blood, and essence—are fundamentally yin in nature.
 When they decline, we see the classic signs of yin deficiency.
-This is synonymous with the classic signs of dryness that show up in perimenopause and menopause—dry skin, loss of collagen, vaginal dryness, dry eyes and lips, brittle bones, tight and dried-out muscles, and eventually the drying up of menstruation.
+Yin deficiency is synonymous with the classic signs of dryness that show up in perimenopause and menopause—dry skin, loss of collagen, vaginal dryness, dry eyes and lips, brittle bones, tight and dried-out muscles, and eventually the drying up of menstruation.
 The change can feel abrupt and strange and foreign.

-This is where Chinese medicine explains something Western medicine misses: when we have less yin, yang flares and becomes chaotic.
+This is where Chinese medicine provides a real explanation for something Western medicine skips over: when we have less yin, yang flares and becomes chaotic.
 In the body, this shows up as an inability to anchor the spirit—the feeling of being untethered, restless, not quite yourself.
-We see insomnia, anxiety, intense mood shifts.
-Hot flashes take over.
+We see insomnia, anxiety, intense mood shifts, and hot flashes that at their worst, combined, can feel like a forest fire raging through a dried out landscape in late summer.

 A Crucial Threshold